 Josh’s passion for running became quite obvious in his early days of high school.
 Growing up, he desired to be a multi-sport athlete.
 Yes, he worked hard at these team sports, but he began realizing his favorite part of a basketball practice was beating everyone in the dreaded “suicides.”
 He became a full-time runner his sophomore year of high school and represented Independence High School several times at the state meet.
 After a mediocre college career at Belmont University, Josh graduated with a passion to still strive for his lifelong, lofty goal of cracking the 4 minute mile.
 However, he most likely should have quit running competitively this past summer when he and his dog Bro set the World Record in the human-dog mile, clocking 4:15 at the State Street Mile in Santa Barbara.
 He now constantly questions why he is still running competitively as he knows he will never top that achievement

 Born February 9th, 1991, Jennifer Huang was bred and raised in the research triangle of North Carolina.
 She grew up as a sister, scholar, and athlete, rising to new heights in the ranks of young female tennis players.
 After being recruited by a few schools as a high school senior, she made the controversial decision to put academics ahead of athletics and settled for Duke University.
 There, she played club tennis and learned the ins and outs (but mostly the ins) of anthropology (the evolutionary kind) and biology.
 She took her two majors and superb reflexes at the net to Vanderbilt Medical School, where her life would change forever.
 On a warm August morning not long after settling in to her new home, she travelled to Smyrna with almost friends and future teammates Joey Elsakr, Ben Li, and Jeannette Mathieu where she made her 5k (and racing in general) debut at the Smyrna Parks 5k.
-After that, the rest was history.
-Over the next few years, she started training and racing regularly, running upwards of 70 miles per week at some points.
-She has since improved her 5k PR by nearly 4 minutes and won such prestigious Nashville races as the Music City Christmas Run (in a PR of 19:50) and the Ellie’s Run for Africa (where she won a guitar!), among others.
-She’s looking forward to her new career as an NRCer!
-Jennifer’s 2016 goals include running a sub-19 minute 5k and racing her first half marathon.
+Over the next few years, she started training and racing regularly, with her running training now taking priority (most of the time) over tennis.
+She has since set a 5k PR of 19:20; and in 2016, she traveled to Indianapolis to run her debut half marathon in 1:27:35, a distance that she had previously claimed that she would never race.
+She feels honored to be considered a part of this esteemed group of NRCers!
+Jennifer’s 2017 goals include running a sub-19 minute 5k and setting a new half marathon PR.

 Hannah was born and raised in Nashville, TN and her parents put her in any sport that would wear her out!
 Growing up, Hannah ran cross country and track in grade school, and her junior and senior years of high school.
 After high school she was completely burned out and vowed to never run another mile in her life!
 While in college at Samford University (in Birmingham, Alabama), Hannah quickly realized the “Freshman 15” was no joke and southern fried food was no help.
 Several months into her freshman year of college she began, putting her former love of running and swimming to the test and began training for her first triathlon (olympic distance) in 2013.
 After completing her first triathlon her love for running grew and the following year she completed her first marathon (2014)!
 After completing the marathon, her love for running was reignited and she has completed 3 marathons!
 It wasn’t until her senior year of college that she began wanting to run more competitively and race various distances more frequently.
 After qualifying for the Boston marathon and graduating college in 2016, Hannah has focused her attention on racing more frequently and improving times in anything from 5k’s to marathons.
 Goals for 2017 include: setting new PR’s, increase weekly mileage and entering competitive races!
 When Hannah is not running, you can find her swimming, (attempting to) practice yoga, assistant coaching for NYA xc and track, and working at lululemon athletica and personal training.